UUPharmacometrics/xpose4/README.md

 new.files <- dir()[!(dir() %in% cur.files)]  # the new files created by simprazExample
 ```

--   Then we can import our files to Xpose
+Then we can import our files to Xpose

 ``` r
 xpdb <- xpose.data(1)
 ```

-    #> Loading required package: lattice

--   Display goodness-of-fit plots
+Display goodness-of-fit plots:

 ``` r
   basic.gof(xpdb)